بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Bismillah is the head of all khayr.
-We too shall start to it at the beginning.
+We, too, shall start to it at the beginning.
 Know, O my nafs!
-As this blessed word is a mark of Islam, it is a constant wird of all beings through the language of their being.4 If you want to understand what a great inexhaustible strength and what an abundant unending barakah Bismillah is, look to this short story which is in the form of a comparison, and listen.
+Just as this blessed word is a mark of Islam, so is it a constant wird of all beings through the language of their being.3 If you want to understand what a great inexhaustible strength and what an abundant unending barakah Bismillah is, look to this short story which is in the form of a comparison, and listen to it.
 It is as follows:

-It is necessary for a man who travels in the deserts of Bedouin Arabia that he may take the name of a tribal chief and enter under his protection.
-So that he may be saved from the evil of outlaws and procure his needs.
-Otherwise, he will be perturbed alone in the face of infinite enemies and needs of his.
+It is necessary for a man, who travels in the deserts of Bedouin Arabia, to take the name of a tribal chief and enter under his protection so that he could be saved from the evil of outlaws and procure his needs.
+Otherwise, he will be ruined alone in the face of his infinite enemies and needs.

-Here, for such a journey, two men go to a desert.
+Thus, for such a journey, two men go to a desert.
 One of them was humble, the other proud.
 The humble one took the name of a chief.
 The proud one did not.
 The one who took the name of the chief travelled everywhere with salâmât.
 If he comes across a highway robber, he says: "I am travelling with the name of such-and-such chief."
-The outlaw goes away, he can not molest him.
-If he enters a tent, he is shown respect with that name.
-The other proud one suffered such calamities throughout his journey which cannot be described.
+The outlaw goes away; he cannot harm him.
+If he enters a tent, he is shown respect for that name.
+The other proud one suffered such calamities throughout his journey that cannot be described.
 He always trembled and always begged.
-He was abased and held in contempt.
+He was both degraded and held in contempt.

 Thus, my proud nafs!
 You are the traveller.
 As for this world, it is a desert.
 Your impotence and poverty are boundless.
 Your enemies and needs are infinite.
-Since it is thus, take the name of the Future-Eternal Mâlik and Past-Eternal Hâkim of this desert.
-So that you may be saved from the beggary of the whole universe and trembling before every event.
+Since it is thus, take the name of the Eternal Mâlik and Azalî Hâkim of this desert so that you will be saved from begging the whole universe and trembling before every event.

-Yes, this word is such a blessed treasury that your infinite impotence and poverty, by binding you to the infinite qoudrah and rahmah, make the impotence and poverty a most acceptable shafî’6 at the Court of Qadîr Who is Rahîm.
-Yes, one who acts with this word resembles a man who enrols in the military and acts in the name of the government.
-He becomes free from the apprehension of anyone.
-He says: “In the name of the law, in the name of the government,” performs every kind of services, and holds out against everything.
+Yes, this word is such a blessed treasury that your infinite impotence and poverty bind you to the infinite Qoudrah and Rahmah, and makes the impotence and poverty a most acceptable intercessor (Shafî’) 4 at the court of Qadîr Who is Rahîm.
+Yes, one who acts with this word resembles a man who enrols in the military; he acts in the name of the government and becomes free from the apprehension of anyone.
+He says: “In the name of the law, in the name of the government,” performs every kind of service and withstands against everything.

-Since everything says "Bismillah," in a ma’nawî manner, brings the ni’mahs of Allah in the name of Allah and gives them to us.
+Since everything says "Bismillah," in a ma’nawî manner.
+They bring the ni’mahs of Allah in the name of Allah and give them to us.
 We too should say: "Bismillah."
-We should give in the name of Allah, and take in the name of Allah.
-Since this is so, we should not take from ghâfil people who do not give in the name of Allah.10
+We should give in the name of Allah and take in the name of Allah.
+Since this is so, we should not take from ghâfil people who do not give in the name of Allah.8

-Question: We give a price to people, who are like tray-bearers.
-So what price does Allah want, Who is the true owner of the goods?
+Question: We give a price to people who are tray-bearers.
+I wonder, what price does Allah want, Who is the true owner of the goods?

 The Second Station of the Fourteenth Flash